AbirHasan2005/Forward-Client/README.md

 Use this at your own risk.
 I will not be responsible for any kind of issue while using this!
 Better use a different Telegram Account instead of using Main Telegram Account.

 ### Features:
-- Kang Whole Chat Messages to another Chat.
+- Kang Whole Chat Messages to other Chats.
     - Can cause Telegram Account Ban!
 - Forward From Chat To Chat.
+    - Can Forward from Multiple Chats to Multiple Chats :)
     - Automatically forward new messages From Chat To Chat.
 - Userbot 😁
 - Simple & Userfriendly 😅